MASSAGE IN THE TIME OF COVID-19

 These are the measures I am utilizing to reduce risk as much as possible at this time.

 I will be scheduling a longer gap between appointments to allow for expanded cleaning and disinfecting protocols.
 All surfaces that you may come in contact with during your time in my office will have been disinfected with an EPA approved cleaner.
 I will be running a HEPA air purifier during your session and then will turn it to the highest setting between sessions for maximum filtration.
 I have added a wipeable cover to the table to provide a barrier for the fleece pad underneath.

 After I have given the all-clear to enter, please don your mask/cloth face covering before entering.
 If you do not have a mask, one will be provided for you.
 Don’t forget to use hand sanitizer before handling your mask.
 Once it is in place and adjusted, do not touch it.
-Masks must be worn at all times with the possible exception of face down on the table.
+Masks must be worn at all times with the exception of face down on the table.

 Immediately upon entering, remove your shoes (and jacket or coat if you are wearing one) and leave them at the coat rack.

 Proceed directly to the bathroom to wash your hands.
 After washing your hands, you can undress and get on the table.
 All clothing must either be stored on the chair or hanging on the back of the door of the treatment room.
 Personal items such as jewelry and glasses can go on the plate on top of the cabinet by the chair.